mhowlett/nlp-notes/README.md

    3. Month of year.
    4. market direction token (long/short/bearish/bullish, etc.)

-   In some cases, (eg month of year), the task requires a classifier similar to company name.
+   In some cases, (eg month of year), the task requires a classifier methodology similar to company name.
+In some cases, text pattern matching is sufficient.

 7. The tokenized text has now been tagged with quite a lot of high level information and we are ready for prediction extraction.
 First, we decide on some features on which to anchor our search for predictions.
-For example we might consider any occurance of a person name, and a company name in text separated by not more than 10 additional tokens as a candidate prediction.
+Currently, we consider any occurance of a person name, and a company name in text separated by not more than 10 additional tokens as a candidate prediction.
    We train a binary classifier to decide whether a candidate prediction is an actual prediction.
    For each positively identified prediction, we then train another classifier to decide whether